dondvdlaan/customer-registration-php-react/README.txt

 has been implemented.
 For the Insert and Update operations, the command "file_get_contents('php://input')" has been used.

+For PHP server debugging a log file is implemented(log.php), which starts automatically.

 Client side Pagination have been used.